uviclibraries/podcasting/editing-audio-transitions-voiceovers.md

 Here's an example of what your "Podcast Music" folder should look like:<br> <img src="images/podcast-transitions-MP3s-folder-example.png" style="width:700px;" alt="file storage and renaming process">

-## Adding music to your podcast: process overview
+## Adding music to your podcast: process overview guide

 Whether adding the intro, outro, or transition music, the **overall process** is the same in Audacity: you **(1) import an audio file**, to **(2) create a new track**, which you **(3) trim, align, and fade** as needed.